policy Separations modified Wed Nov 02 2022 09:43:47 GMT-0400 (Eastern Daylight Time)

 E. Pay Upon Resignation / Termination

 Upon resignation or termination, the employee's employment status will be terminated on the last day of work and benefits will be terminated the last day of the month in which the last day of work occurs.
-Employees who are eligible to accrue annual leave will be paid in a lump sum for such leave on their last regular paycheck or the next available paycheck, as provided in PER 4.04, Annual Leave.
+Employees who are eligible to accrue vacation leave will be paid in a lump sum for such leave on their last regular paycheck or the next available paycheck, as provided in PER 4.04, Vacation Leave.

 F. Pay Upon Reduction in Force